AlessandroAvi/STM_quadcopter/README.md

 # STM quadcopter

-This repository contains the code that I am developing teh creation of a quadcopter controller.
-The idea is to use a nucelo STM32 F401RE as the brain in order to control correctly the speed of the propellers, the acclerometer, the transmission, ecc.
+This repository contains the code that I am developing for the creation of a quadcopter controller.
+The idea is to use a nucleo STM32 F401RE as the drone controller in order to control correctly each ESC, the accelerometer/gyre and the transmission between user and STM.

-This project is inspired by another STM quadcopter developed some years ago by Brokking [here](http://www.brokking.net/ymfc-32_main.html) the link to its webiste and here the [link](https://www.youtube.com/user/MacPuffdog) to his video tutorials.
+This project is inspired by another STM quadcopter developed some years ago by Brokking [here](http://www.brokking.net/ymfc-32_main.html) the link to its webiste and [here](https://www.youtube.com/user/MacPuffdog) the link to his video tutorials.

 Up to now the hardware that I used is: